General Guidelines

 We are open to a wide spectrum of carefully-crafted work, from the personal to the political.
 By “personal,” we mean work that not only relates the experience of backcountry journeys, but also in some way reflects upon the journeys.
 By “political,” we mean work that, while grounded in a backcountry perspective, addresses and confronts the social, economic, and environmental issues of our times.

+Our annual reading period is September 1 to December 1.
 We invite you to send up to three poems or one or more prose pieces (creative nonfiction or fiction), double-spaced, up to about 3,000 words total.
 We will consider longer prose pieces of exceptional merit.
 Mixed genre work is also welcome; just submit it in one of the relevant genres, and let us know in the cover letter.
 The last day to submit work via our free Poetry, Fiction, and Non-Fiction portals is December 1.
 We will also accept work throughout the month of December via our Tip Jar, for a $4.00 submission fee.
+To send us your work, please click on one of our submission portals.
+But first, please take time to read these guidelines.

 Please be aware of the specific mission of Deep Wild Journal if you plan to submit: to publish the best work we can find in celebration of, and in defense of, places where there are no roads.
-We encourage you to familiarize yourself with the work published in our first five issues.
+We encourage you to familiarize yourself with the work published in our first six issues.
 Visit deepwildjournal.com to subscribe, or to read selections published on our blog.
 To take advantage of our discounts for students and faculty, visit deepwildjournal.com/students and teachers/

 Previously published work is welcome, so long as the rights are yours.
 Please identify as such in your cover letter.
 If your work is selected, we ask for the right to publish it in our print journal and also possibly on-line.
 You retain all rights to your work.